Parmenides

 (For readers who may be thinking of integration: an integral does sum infinitely many “slices” to give a finite area, but this works precisely because each slice has an infinitesimal width, not zero width.
 The machinery of the integral is designed to avoid the very problem Zeno poses; it is not evidence that zero-duration instants can sum to a finite duration.)

-But, since instants are not real constituents of time (since they are abstractions from time, not atoms of it) this is no threat to motion whatsoever!
-The arrow moves across an irreducible temporal interval.
+The conclusion is this: Zeno is right that the arrow does not move at any instant!
+But, since instants are not real constituents of time (since they are abstractions from time, not atoms of it), this is of no issue whatsoever!
+The arrow moves across an irreducible (or indivisible) temporal interval.
 That interval cannot be decomposed into instants and then reassembled; the decomposition destroys precisely what it is trying to analyse.
+Motion is something other than the sum of its parts (positions at instants); and we therefore cannot re-assemble motion out of the considered parts.

 The physicist’s calculus, interpreted carefully, actually supports this conclusion.
 To compute the velocity at “an instant”, one must situate that instant inside an interval over which a limit is taken first.
 The interval is prior; the instant is derived.
 Even in the mathematics, the full time interval comes first.